nolawnchairs/js-logger/README.md

 > File writers will attempt to re-use existing opened write streams, which are indexed by the resolved file path parameter.

 When defining Feature Loggers, either inline or in the global configuration, you can set the log file name within the definition.
 It is recommended that you use consistent absolute paths to avoid multiple write streams to the same files.
-All paths passed to the `LogWriter.file` function are normalized using the `path.resolve` function provided by NodeJS.
+All paths passed to the `LogWriter.file` function are normalized using the `path.resolve` function provided by NodeJS to ensure only a single stream to a given file exists.

 ```javascript
   featureLogger: name => ({